4 Working Distilleries in Dublin You Need to See

 The Pearse Lyons Distillery – The American Influence

-I’m not a religious person, but on a clear winter morning I somehow went to church.
-I didn’t visit any kind of church though.
-This one was very special.
+I am not a religious person, but on a sunny winter morning, I found myself going to church.
+Mind you, it’s not just any church.
+This one is very special.

-Dating back to the late 12th century, the church of St James in The Liberties had served as a meeting point for Irish pilgrims heading to Santiago de Compostela in northern Spain.
-However, the last decades saw St James left uncared for, its steeple damaged by lightning and its ancient graveyard overgrown.
+Dating back to the late 12th century, the church of St. James in the Liberties district once served as a gathering point for Irish pilgrims heading to Santiago de Compostela in northern Spain.
+However, the last decades saw St. James left uncared-for, its steeple damaged by lightning and its ancient graveyard overgrown.

-Inside the church, two copper stills took centre stage, reflecting the subdued light of colourful stained-glass windows illustrating the story of whiskey-making.
-The stills, brought from Kentucky, had an unusual shape.
-“Mighty Mollie” had what looked like a ball in its throat while her companion, “Little Lizzie” had rectification plates in its neck, an arrangement common in the United States.
+Inside the church, two copper stills take centre stage, reflecting the subdued light from colourful stained-glass windows illustrating the history of whiskey-making.
+The stills, brought from Kentucky, have an unusual shape.
+The one called “Mighty Mollie” has something resembling a ball in her throat while her companion, “Little Lizzie”, has rectification plates in her neck, a common design in the United States.

-The double-distilled single malt was later aged in bourbon casks imported from a sister distillery in Kentucky; their mission: to produce an Irish whiskey “with a Kentucky flair”.
+The double-distilled single malt is later aged in bourbon casks imported from a sister distillery in Kentucky; their mission: to produce an Irish whiskey “with a Kentucky flair”.

-The guided tour of the smallest distillery in Dublin ended with a tasting of the spirit made in this temple to Irish whiskey.
-I got to taste three samples of Pearse Lyons whiskey and was delighted to learn that they mixed well with chocolate!
+The guided tour of the smallest whiskey distillery in Dublin concludes with a tasting of the spirit made in this temple to Irish whiskey, an off-the-beaten-path visit in Dublin not to be missed.
+I got to taste three samples of Pearse Lyons whiskey and was delighted to learn that they paired well with chocolate!
 A gin produced by the Pearse Lyons Distillery was also on the menu and I fell right down for it.
 Spiritual redemption could wait a bit longer.
 Sláinte!

 St James, Ancient Graveyard, Dublin